wangyu09/exkaldi/docs/contents/Load.md

 _useSuffix_: a string.
 When target is file path, use this to specify file.

 **Return:**
-A BytesFeature or NumpyFeature object.
+A BytesFeat or NumpyFeat object.

 -----------------------------
 >## exkaldi.load_cmvn